notaryproject/notation/specs/commandline/logout.md

   notation logout [flags] [server]

 Flags:
-      --all           log out from all registries
-  -h, --help          help for logout
+      --all           log out from all logged in registries -h, --help          help for logout
       --plain-http    registry access via plain HTTP
 ```